-American gold: Dressel, Ledecky win again at Olympic pool
+Chaotic waters: US stars win, but Dressel won’t get 6 golds

 When he saw the “WR” beside his name, Dressel smiled and joined hands with Milak in the lane next to him.
 They raised their arms together before Dressel flexed his left arm and pumped it in the air.

-Ledecky became the first female swimmer to capture six individual gold medals with her third straight Olympic title in the 800 free.

-Ledecky led all the way in a race she hasn’t lost since 2010, winning with a time of 8 minutes, 12.57 seconds .
+“He’s going to put me out of a job one day, so I’m just trying to hang on as long as I can,” Dressel said.
+“Kristof executed perfectly.
+We both swam exactly the race we needed to.”

-The Australian women did claim another gold.
+The Australian women added another gold.

-Kaylee McKeown completed a sweep of the backstroke events with a victory in the 200 butterfly.
+Kaylee McKeown completed a sweep of the backstroke events with a victory in the 200.
 Her winning time was 2:04.68.

 The silver went to Canada’s Kylie Masse in 2:05.42, with another Australian, Emily Seebohm, claiming the bronze in 2:06.17.